COST Action ENTER

 Professor Whitman is a regular international media commentator.
 Recent coverage has included BBC radio and television, Sky, ITV, CNN, Bloomberg, CNBC and he has been quoted by print publications including The Economist, The Financial Times, Newsweek, Reuters, the International Herald Tribune and the Wall Street Journal.
 He has regularly been called to give evidence to the UK Parliament on UK and EU foreign and security issues.

-• Hila Zahavi
+• Dr. Hila Zahavi

-Hila Zahavi
+Dr. Hila Zahavi

 Dr. Hila Zahavi (Ph.D., Ben-Gurion University of the Negev) is the Director of the Simone Veil Research Centre for Contemporary European Studies, Ben-Gurion University of the Negev.